HewlettPackard/swarm-learning/examples/README.md

 Start license server and install valid license before running any of the examples.

 ## Quick start examples:
-These quick start examples are designed to run in a single machine and completed in limited time.
+These quick start examples are designed to run in a single machine and complete in limited time.
 These examples are aimed for the user who wants to download Swarm Learning images, quickly setup and run to get a feel of it.
 The steps and scripts for quick start examples are written to run one Swarm Network node and two Swarm Learning nodes on a single machine to simulate decentralized environment.
 The quick start examples are:
    1. mnist-keras: It runs decentralized training on MNIST dataset for digit classification using TensorFlow based Swarm Learning framework.
    2. mnist-pytorch: It runs decentralized training on MNIST dataset for digit classification using PyTorch based Swarm Learning framework.
    3. fraud-detection-keras: It runs decentralized training on structured Credit Card Fraud dataset for fraud detection using TensorFlow based Swarm Learning framework.